abhiramready/Habit-System/Habits/LearnProgramming/2023-LearnProgramming.md

 - App state management library that acts as a Single source of truth
 - Helps us implement top-to-bottom data flow for consistent behavior
 - Persistent state across applications with Reducers helps transform the state
+- As we cannot change the state directly in Redux and it can only be possible with actions, the state changes are predictable

 ```JavaScript
 /**